gematik/codfsh/README.md

 Execute Hapi Validator with `Run Hapi Validator` command to get line based error or warnings messages under the Problems tab in your terminal

+### Install missing FHIR Packages from your sushi-config.yaml
+![Dependency will be checked and installed ][dependencyImage]

+If you have Firely Terminal installed and a sushi-config.yaml file present in your current project, the necessary dependencies will be checked.
+If they are not present, they will be installed with a click.

 ## Requirements

 It is mandatory that sushi Shorthand and Hapi Validator are installed on the system.
 These two FHIR-Tools depend on other libs and tools.
 Please follow the steps underneath to set up your _codfsh_-environment.